AigerimKuanbay/bggn213/README.md

 # bggn213
-My classwork for Winter 2024 at UCSD
+My classwork for Winter 2024 at UC San Diego.

 Student